RaindropFamily/ObliviousMessageRetrival/README.md

 The recipient *p* processes *M* to recover all of the pertinent messages with high probability, assuming a semi-honest detector and that the number of pertinent messages did not exceed *ḱ*.

-This code implemented the OMR schemes described in the [OMR paper](https://eprint.iacr.org/2021/1256.pdf) and the GOMR schemes described in the GOMR paper.
+This code implements GOMR schemes described in the GOMR paper, which is based on the OMR described in the [OMR paper](https://eprint.iacr.org/2021/1256.pdf) with some optimizations.

 <!-- ## Construction Overview